Get started

 Use integration code

 You can use automatically generated integration code to integrate with our WebSDK.
-Just save the level and this functionality becomes immediately available to you on the Integration Code tab.
+Just save the level and this functionality becomes immediately available to you upon clicking the Integrations button.

 import snsWebSdk from '@sumsub/websdk';